+10 Ultimate Ontario Lavender Farms to Visit this Summer

 Kelso Lavender Farm

 Another popular lavender farm in Ontario is Kelso Lavender Farm in Milton.
 And if you’re looking for lavender fields near Toronto this is the perfect day trip as it’s less than an hour from the city.
 Kelso was established in 2017 but already has over 15 000 lavender plants and is growing.
-You’ll love their rolling hills lined with fragrant lavender plants.
-And if you want to take one home to try growing yourself you can pick up a plant in the shop!

 Along with the beautiful lavender fields they have a great shop selling a variety of products like lavender creams, lavender sprays, and lavender maple syrup.
 You can also purchase a fabulous bouquet in a variety of lavenders that range from English’s Royal Velvet to French’s Phenomenal.